AbsaOSS/enceladus/_docs/2.0.0/plugins-built-in.md

 What are built-in plugins
 -------------------------

 Built-in plugins provide some additional but relatively elementary functionality.
-And also serve as example how plugins are written.
-Unlike externally created plugins they are automatically included in the `SparkJobs.jar` file and therefore doesn't need to be included using the `--jars` option.
+And also serve as an example how plugins are written.
+Unlike externally created plugins they are automatically included in the `SparkJobs.jar` file and therefore don't need to be included using the `--jars` option.

 Existing built-in plugins
 -------------------------